udou-furniture/MERN-Part-A/README.md

 Clara is a graphic designer and Nick runs a printing studio.
 They both have basic computer literacy and several devices each.
 They are professional, have no kids, are balanced between career and social lives.
-They have some discretionary cash, more so through wise spending rather than high income, though their household income is $130K per year.
+They have some discretionary cash, more so through wise spending rather than high income.
+Their household income is $130K per year.
 They rent an apartment, do not own a car, and have two dogs.